-Your User Acquisition Checklist: 6 Items to Fulfill Before Spending a Cent
+6 Items To Fulfill Before Spending A Cent On UA

 Once you’ve determined that paid user acquisition on channels such as social media or programmatic networks is a viable and scalable growth tactic, what do you do?